0x90nz/simpleexercises/rpncalc/TASK.md

 assume that all input is well-formed, but if you wish to include more graceful error handling you may.

+You may make reasonable assumptions about input (e.g. maximum line length, number of stored operands at any time) that you see fit.
+Aim to make your solution as general as possible within the constraints of the language you are using.

 The end of input is marked by the sentinel character '#'.
 After this character has been entered your program should exit.